← Back to Shafqat Ali

 Government Orders

-Mr. Chair, again, I would say that this particular case is under investigation, and it is not appropriate for me to comment on that.
+Mr. Chair, as I have mentioned numerous times before, this particular case is under investigation, and it would not be appropriate for me to comment on that.

 Read full speech →